No one deserves to be hungry.

 Despite our status as an advanced and industrialized nation with a high standard of living, hunger and food insecurity persist as significant problems in America, and have grown significantly during the recent economic recession.

-Each year, the US Department of Agriculture (USDA) issues a report, “Household Food Insecurity in the United States.”
-The most recent report covers the calendar year 2011.
-According to USDA, approximately 50.2 million Americans (16.6% or 1 in 6) are food insecure.
-This includes 17.2 million children (23.2% or almost 1 in 4) and 2.2 million seniors (7.5%).
-In 2010, a record 42.3 million people depended on the Supplemental Food Assistance Program (SNAP, or food stamps).
+Each year, the US Department of Agriculture (USDA) issues a report, “Household Food Security in the United States.”
+The most recent report covers the calendar year 2013.
+According to USDA, approximately 14.3 percent, or 49.1 million people, were food insecure at some point in 2013.

 Hunger in the State of Indiana